soitgoes/hanselsrevenge/README.md

 	<script type="text/javascript" src="jquery.hanselsrevenge.js"></script>

-Have a Breadcrumb structure which resembles the following on the page
+Have a Breadcrumb structure which resembles the following on the page.
+If inheritBreadCrumbs is set to true then this will default the breadCrumb trail to this path.

 	<ul class="breadcrumbs"><li><a href="/path/to/landing/crumb">Home</a></li></ul>